soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 After you create a DLP policy in the Security &amp; Compliance Center, it's stored in a central policy store, and then synced to the various content sources, including:

-- Exchange Online, and from there to Outlook on the web and Outlook 2013 and later
+- Exchange Online, and from there to Outlook on the web and Outlook

 - OneDrive for Business sites